audreybrooke/Projects-2017/hw8/README.md

   9089 false positives (0.0573819 false positive rate) This false positive rate is higher than the previous because there were many more queries than inserts.
-Thus, although the array might be sparse, there are many combinations of hashes that are created for all these inserts, so some of them are going to match with inserted hashes.
+Thus, although the array might be sparse, there are many combinations of hashes that are created for all these queries, so some of them are going to match with inserted hashes.
 Otherwise, the results are similar to the first example, because the query to insert ratio is not too critical to the running time of insert and query for blooms or tries.

-- For each of the two data structures, report how long each of your input cases took.

-- How long did it take per operation?
-Did it depend on the parameters, and if so how?

-- What was the false positive rate?
-How did that depend on the parameters?

-- Explain why you think the results turned out the way they did.

 - How do you think the running time would compare if you were to implement your Set in the following fashions?